-- will be at Oxford for a limited (and defined) period of time (normally up to one year, although certain defined fellowships may require a visitor to be at Oxford for up to three years), and
+- will be at Oxford for a limited (and defined) period of time (normally up to 1 year, although certain defined fellowships may, exceptionally, require a visitor to be at Oxford for up to 3 years) and is permitted to use or access a department’s facilities, and

 - normally is associated with another institution (usually this means as an employee), and